nahueld/knockout-js/README.md

 - The application is continuously integrated using [Netlify](https://www.netlify.com/).
 - The live version can be found [here](https://peaceful-ritchie-153a6c.netlify.com/).

-## Implementation assumptions and choices

-- We are using a list to display the values because it was requested, some other elements may be better fit, like cards or a responsive table.
-- Design is responsive but it does not look good, we assume that the important part is the app itself.
-- Tryied to concentrate the state in one place and making most of the components 'dumb' components with the exception of the application itself.

 # Prerequiestes

 - Node 8.11.1 LTS